-He then brought together 250 of his tribe to create a Great Life for one weekend, so of course I had to join them.
+He then brought together 250 of his tribe to create a Great Life for one weekend, so of course I, The Everyday Adventure, had to join them.

 Camp Good Life Project was hosted in New York state, in a kids’ summer camp facility.

 Think bunk beds in wood cabins, a lake with inflatable swim toys, communal eating in the dining hall (and dining hall food), s’mores on an open fire, colour wars, new friends and the noise of 250 change makers all making change together.

 We had business workshops, meditation, personal development and creativity, and a spectacular talent show, of the variety that Australian shores have never seen (I was on the lookout for footie guys in drag but they never turned up).